Day 21 – Nick

 There have been people reading the blog every day from all over the world which is great but the impact of this series has, first of all, been very personal to me.
 Someone asked me recently whether or not the writing series had had the effect I’d wanted and my instantaneous answer was “yes!”: I have been thinking about Jesus in detail every day for the last three weeks, have had His words and decisions and reactions streaming through my heart and mind and, now that it draws to a close, there is a slight sense of sadness.

-A little bit like when you reach the end of a Richard Harris or Michael Crichton novel when the last few pages feel sad because you’ve been immersed in an imaginary world unique to every reader, escaped ‘reality’ and now it’s all ending…
+A little bit like when you reach the end of a Robert Harris or Michael Crichton novel when the last few pages feel sad because you’ve been immersed in an imaginary world unique to every reader, escaped ‘reality’ and now it’s all ending…

 …I want Jesus more and I don’t want to leave His world.